 Before you bring a Poodle into your life and your home, it’s important to have answers to some of the most frequently asked questions about the breed.
 Let’s dive in, so you have all the information you need.

 Are Poodles Hypoallergenic?

 Poodles have less dander than other dog breeds, according to Latimer, but research published in the American Journal of Rhinology and Allergy found that dog allergen levels in homes with so-called hypoallergenic dogs, including Poodles, were no lower than allergen levels in homes with non-hypoallergenic breeds.

 The American Kennel Club notes, “no dog is 100 percent hypoallergenic.”
-Poodles and other breeds with non-shedding coats produce less dander and are considered to be one of the “less allergenic” breeds.
+Poodles and other breeds with low-shedding coats produce less dander and are considered to be one of the “less allergenic” breeds.

 Do Poodles Shed?

-Poodles do not shed.
+Poodles do not shed in the traditional sense.
 “Poodles have a hair coat and not a fur coat,” Latimer says.
 “Their hair doesn’t fall out.”
 While they may not shed in clumps, they can still experience hair breakage just like humans.

 Are Poodles Smart?

 In his book, “The Intelligence of Dogs,” author Stanley Coren, a renowned expert on dog-human interaction, listed Poodles as the second smartest dog breed (Border Collies topped the list).
 Schwartz describes Poodles as a “highly intelligent” dog breed.